technicalgardener/python-gui-basics/README.md

 ---------------------------------------------
 # recent changes:
-    -added new information about creating GUIs in python
+    -added new directory with information about creating GUIs in python

     -restructured the directory to help direct to updated notes